sogno-platform/dpsim/docs/hugo/content/en/docs/Models/Synchronous Generator Regulators/index.md

 $$

 ## Power Systen Stabilizer (PSS)
 PSS is a controller of synchonous generators used to enhance damping electromechanical oscillations.
 The input of the PSS implemented in DPSim is the rotor speed of the machine.
-The PSS output is a signal used to modify the reference voltage of the AVR.
+The PSS output $v_{pss}$ at time $t=k$ is a signal used as the input of the AVR to calculate the field voltage at $t=k+\Delta t$, $v_{fd}(k+\Delta t)$.
 At present, only one PSS is implemented in DiPSim which is a simplified version of the IEEE PSS1A type model.

 ### IEEE PSS1A type PSS
 <center>
 <figure margin=30%>
     <img src="./images/PSS_Type1.png" width=65% alt="DC1_exciter">
-    <figcaption>Fig. 3: Control diagram of the PSS Type 1 </br>
+    <figcaption>Fig. 6: Control diagram of the PSS Type 1 </br>
                 Adapted from: Milano, Power System Modelling and Scripting
     </figcaption>
 </figure>
 </center>

-The control diagram of this PSS is depicted in Fig. 3.
+The control diagram of this PSS is depicted in Fig. 6.
 It includes a washout filter and two lead-lag blocks and is described by the following set of differential equations:
 $$
     T_w \frac{d}{dt} v_1(t) = -(K_w \omega (t) + v_1(t)),
 $$